 The length of any Medical Sonography program depends on class schedule and thoroughness of the program.
 Depending on your academic history, and type of completion award, the entire program at NPCollege can take between 24-27 months in order to fully prepare you for externship, registry testing, and future employment challenges.

 Yes.
-You may transfer General Education credits from your current or prior accredited college.
+You may transfer General Education credits towards an associate degree from your current or prior accredited college.
 You may also challenge some of the ultrasound introductory classes for additional credits.
 To do this, you can submit your prior school’s unofficial transcripts or proof of past related work experience for an evaluation.